wolfSSL/wolfssl/IDE/MDK5-ARM/README.md

 2) Expand "wolfSSL" and check the boxes for wolfCrypt CORE and wolfSSL CORE.
 3) If running the wolfCrypt test or any of the TLS examples check those as well.

+Note: By default the pack's user_settings.h assumes the CMSIS RTOS v2 and Keil TCP packs are also installed.
+See below for how to change these settings (`MDK_CONF_THREAD` and `MDK_CONF_NETWORK`).

 If the wolfSSL::wolfSSL pack isn't showing:
 1) Project -> Manage -> "Select Software Packs"
 2) Make sure wolfSSL:wolfSSL is selected to "latest"